 Fear in My Eyes

 Like most of you, I’ve never been very happy about entering a hospital.
 In fact, unless someone close to me is dying, injured, or giving birth, I will not be found near one of these fear factories.
-My fear may be a little more serious as a result of my case of nosocomephobia.
+My fear may be a little more serious because of my case of nosocomephobia.
 And yes, you guessed it, the word means “fear of hospitals."
 Perhaps I don’t have the worst case, but my case seems to progress as I age.
 Anytime I need medical attention my family seems to come to the rescue by dragging me to the E.R.
 For instance, I had a chest infection a few years back.
 The infection brought a horrible temperature of 104 degrees.
 After taking some Ibuprofen with the hope to drop my temperature, my esophagus began to swell.
 Suffocation was enough to cause some concern with my mother.
 She forced me to see a physician in the emergency room at Aultman Hospital.
 If I hadn’t, the infection may have led to the end of my existence.